JohnMGant/VBWinFormRefactorDemo/README.md

 In object-oriented programming, an interface is sometimes thought of as an abstract definition of a real-world entity.
 But it can also be useful to think of it as a contract.
-A class that implements `IGadgetRepository` stipulates that it will implement all of the methods that `IGadgetRepository` requires.
+A class that implements `IGadgetRepository` promises that it will implement all of the methods that `IGadgetRepository` requires.

 In our example above, the specific method we're expecting